AbstractSDK/abstract/framework/docs/src/5_platform/1_ans.md

 # Abstract Name Service

-The Abstract Name Service (or ANS in short) is an on-chain store of the most important address space related data of the blockchain it is deployed on.
+The Abstract Name Service (or ANS in short) is an on-chain data store of the most important address space related data of the blockchain it is deployed on.
 It allows for chain-agnostic action execution and dynamic address resolution.
 These features enable both users and developers to engage with the blockchain in a more intuitive manner.

 ## ANS Architecture